pytest-dev/pluggy/docs/index.rst

 A toy example
 -------------
-Let us demonstrate the core functionality in one module and show how you can start experimenting with pluggy functionality.
+Let us demonstrate the core functionality in one module and show how you can start experimenting with ln_pluggy functionality.

 .. literalinclude:: examples/toy-example.py